jamclean23/hll-companion/README.md

 1. Click here to go to the Google Drive: [Hll Companion](https://www.mediafire.com/file/uj9ymprnrsqthal/Hll_Companion.zip/file)
 2. Click the download button.
+3. In the dowloads bar on the bottom of the browser window, click the ^ button and then choose "Keep".
-3. In the downloads folder, right click on "Hll Companion.zip", and extract the folder.
+4. In the downloads folder, right click on "Hll Companion.zip", and extract the folder.
-4. In your extracted folder, right click on "Hll Companion.exe" and Run as administrator.
+5. In your extracted folder, right click on "Hll Companion.exe" and Run as administrator.
-5. Windows will display a popup saying that it blocked an unrecognized file.
-Click "More info", then "Run anyway"
+6. Windows will display a popup saying that it blocked an unrecognized app.
+Click "More info", then "Run anyway".
+(This app is unsigned, therefore Microsoft doesn't know what it is)
-6. You're good to go!
+7. You're good to go!
 The exe is portable, and will run from the location of your choice.
 If your resolution isn't 1920x1080, make sure to change it in the settings.